rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/installing-rancher-prime.md

 aws eks describe-cluster --name $CLUSTER_NAME --region $REGION --query cluster.identity.oidc.issuer --output text
 ```

 A URL is returned, like `https://oidc.eks.region.amazonaws.com/id/1234567890ABCDEF`.
-The part after `https://` will be referred to in later instructions as the OIDC Provider Identity (e.g. `oidc.eks.region.amazonaws.com/id/1234567890ABCDEF`).
+The part after `https://` (e.g. `oidc.eks.region.amazonaws.com/id/1234567890ABCDEF`) will be referred to in later instructions as the OIDC Provider Identity.
 The final section of the URL, `1234567890ABCDEF`, is the `$OIDC_ID`.

 Using the `$OIDC_ID` of the issuer found above, you can check if a provider is installed with the following command: